Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Cryptographic Standards and QC : Cyber Impact and Risk Assessment

-\item \textit{Expected Likelihood of Quantum Threat:} We assess the expected likelihood that a quantum threat to classical cryptosystems occurs within the 5-, 10-, 15-, 20-, and 30-year horizons by aggregating expert responses from~\cite{mosca2022quantum}.
+We assess the expected likelihood that a quantum threat to classical cryptosystems occurs within the 5-, 10-, 15-, 20-, and 30-year horizons by aggregating expert responses from~\cite{mosca2024quantum}.
 For each horizon $j$, we group the reported probabilities into bins $B_i$ with representative values $l_i\in[0,1]$ (e.g., bin midpoints) and empirical frequencies $p_{j,i}$ (fraction of responses in $B_i$, so $\sum_i p_{j,i}=1$).
-The expected likelihood is the weighted average:

-As shown in Figure~\ref{fig:chart2}, we categorize $\mathbb{E}[L_j]$ as low (10~years), medium (15~years), and high (20+~years).
+The expected likelihood is the weighted average \(\mathbb{E}[L_j] \;=\; \sum_i l_i\, p_{j,i}.\) As shown in Figure~\ref{fig:chart2}, we categorize $\mathbb{E}[L_j]$ as low (10~years), medium (15~years), and high (20+~years).
 For this analysis, we adopt a \emph{medium} likelihood at the 15-year horizon.